 On July 15, 2024, the Company granted 3,344,000 stock options to directors, officers, consultants and employees.
 Each stock option allows the holder to acquire one common share of the Company at an exercise price of \$0.035, expiring five years from the issue date.
 One-third of the options vest yearly over three years, with the first tranche vesting on October 1, 2024.
-A former officer of the Company voluntarily cancelled 1,150,000 options with an exercise price of \$0.28 per share.
-In November 2024, the stock options granted on July 15, 2024, were repriced to \$0.05 per TSX Venture Exchange's minimum pricing requirement.
+A grant date fair value of \$102,617 was estimated using the Black-Scholes option pricing model based on the following weighted average assumptions: expected dividend yield of 0%; risk-free interest rate of 3.36%; expected life of 5 years and expected volatility of 142% based on the Company's historical trading data.
+On November 15, 2024, the stock options were repriced to \$0.05 per TSX Venture Exchange's minimum pricing requirement; all other terms of the stock options remain the same.
+The fair value above reflects the updated exercise price.
+During the period ended December 31, 2024, the Company recorded share-based payments expense of \$54,409 for these stock options.

 On August 14, 2024, the Company granted 400,000 options to purchase common shares to two senior employees.
 Each stock option allows the holder to acquire one common share of the Company at an exercise price of \$0.04, expiring five years from the issue date.
 One-third of the options vest yearly over three years, with the first tranche vesting on October 1, 2024.
-Employees of the Company voluntarily cancelled 450,000 options with an exercise price of \$0.28 per share.
-In November 2024, the stock options granted on August 14, 2024, were repriced to \$0.05 per TSX Venture Exchange's minimum pricing requirement.
+A grant date fair value of \$14,175 was estimated using the Black- Scholes option pricing model based on the following weighted average assumptions: expected dividend yield of 0%; risk-free interest rate of 2.91%; expected life of 5 years; and expected volatility of 143% based on the Company's historical trading data.
+On November 15, 2024, the stock options were repriced to \$0.05 per TSX Venture Exchange's minimum pricing requirement; all other terms of the stock options remain the same.
+The fair value above reflects the updated exercise price.
+During the period ended December 31, 2024, the Company recorded share-based payments expense of \$7,159 for these stock options.